-Skin Biopsies Specialist Q & A
+Skin Biopsies Specialist Questions and Answers

 A skin rash biopsy can show the presence of various illnesses, diseases, conditions, or allergic reactions.
 As such, skin biopsies are used to diagnose or treat a broad range of different skin conditions, such as the following: